Edgar-Donk/frothy-brew/docs/treeview/inserting_data.rst

 .. warning::
     If the data is all squashed up vertically and cannot be read, open the script with Idle or PyScripter or run directly from the OS prompt.
+If you continue to use your original IDE then the scripts with **dpi** at the end should show the treeview better, though smaller.

     The problem in Windows lies with the use of Ultra High Definition monitor with a change in pixel size.
-The problem is addressed in the chapter on "Set Header and Column Widths" :ref: `Set Header and Column Widths`.
+This is addressed in the chapter on "Set Header and Column Widths" :ref:`Set Header and Column Widths`.
+From then on either script with or without **dpi** should give viewable results.